If you want to make great pizza at home, you need the right tools for the job.

 I don’t care how good you are measuring ingredients with a cup or spoon.
 It you want to make awesome pizza you need a scale.

-A small digital scale, preferably one that measures grams, costs $15.
+A small digital scale, preferably one that measures in .01 gram units, costs $15.
 Buy one.

 2. Cast iron pan

-Here’s the truth about pizza stones.
-They are a great trivet.
+But here’s the truth about pizza stones: They are a great trivet.
 Or for roasting a chicken.
-But for making great pizza at home use a cast iron pan instead.
+For making great pizza at home use a cast iron pan instead.

 Cast iron has two clear advantages.